Bugado003/WolfBot/README.md

 # WolfBot
-Bot pra servidor do discord Lunarium Wolfs
+Bot for Discord Server Lunarium Wolfs

-não vo encher d blábláblá por que esse repositório é privado
+this bot is meant to make ur server funny and active, pls suggest stuff, this is an open-source bot in the end:)

-caso tenha bugs reporte aqui no github e sugira coisas por favor:)
+dont forget to report bugs here on github

 **Requirements**
 - x64 processor from 2018 or newer (due to instructions, etc., this code may not work on older processors, it's not my problem if you try to change the code ignoring this requirement)